The home buying process is quite complicated. There are many boxes to tick and reams of paperwork to sign.

 You might prefer to fix some issues yourself, so could ask for a price reduction.
 However, for more complex issues, it’s worth insisting that the seller fixes them before you proceed with the transaction.

 It’s worth remembering even minor repair jobs can cause disruption on top of the cost.
 You might feel like the process is already stressful enough and can’t face moving to a building site.

 You are free to walk away at this point if it all feels too much.

 Yes, the property laws in Scotland differ from the rest of the UK.
 By law, sellers in Scotland have to arrange a Home Report before they can market their property.

 This report might include a survey by a RICS qualified surveyor and also a mortgage valuation.

 Some properties, such as newly built or converted homes and those bought under Right to Buy, don’t have to have a Home Report.
 However, it’s still worth paying for one.

 The best way to think about RICS Home Surveys is as an insurance policy.
 It’s a bit like taking a car mechanic friend to have a final look before purchasing a car.

 You can also see it as a negotiating strategy, that can help you either get a price reduction or help you lock in the value.

 In both cases, it’s worth the cost.
-However, choose the survey that right for your situation.
+However, choose the right type of RICS home surveys for your situation.
 Do not go for the cheapest.
 If in doubt ask the surveyor for their advice.